pittcsc/Documents/Constitution.md

 ### What is collected

-Data collection is limited to attendence of meetings, activity in Pitt CSC group chat (only the time when a message is sent but not the contents of that message), activity on Pitt CSC Github organization (including commits and the impact of those changes), or details about a member from setting up with Pitt CSC attendance system and use of said system, surveys, check-in or sign-up sheets, Pitt CSC newsletter, images and video for Pitt CSC social media, and from events.
+Data collection is limited to attendance of meetings, activity in Pitt CSC Discord, activity on Pitt CSC Github organization (including commits and the impact of those changes), or details about a member from setting up with Pitt CSC attendance system and use of said system, surveys, check-in or sign-up sheets, Pitt CSC newsletter, digital communications, images and video for Pitt CSC social media, and from events. +[MESSAGE_COLLECTION]

 ### What is the data used for